addexdi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This is for singly linked list in c language
+This directory contains more singly linked list